MaddyGuthridge/FL-Studio-API-Stubs/README.md

 official Python documentation.

-After activating the environment in your editor, you can install the stub modules by running the command `pip install FL-Studio-API-Stubs`.
+After activating the environment in your editor, you can install the stub modules by running the command `pip install FL-Studio-API-Stubs` on Windows or `pip3 install FL-Studio-API-Stubs` on MacOS or Linux.